TushShukla267/WeatherMe-Website/README.md

 # WeatherMe-Website
 This is my Git repo for the WeatherMe Website that i have created [This is also gonna be my first fullstack website].

-Author - Tushar J Shukla
+Author - Tushar J Shukla.